 One of the most important aspects of aquarium care is the bacteria that keep the whole system livable.
-Without them the water would be lethally toxic in a very short amount of time.
+Without them, the water would be lethally toxic in a very short amount of time.
 Although it’s possible to get by without a proper and full understanding of these bacteria, understanding them better can help every aquarist be that much better at what we do.

 What Are They?

 The bacteria in question are called nitrifying bacteria.
 They include Nitrosomonas spp. and Nitrobacter spp..
 Nitrosomonas spp. consume ammonia and produce nitrite as a waste product.
 Nitrobacter spp. consume nitrite and produce nitrate as a waste product (in freshwater).
 There are some bacteria that consume nitrate and produce nitrogen gas, but they are anaerobic so they do not live where there are high concentrations of oxygen.
 They only live where there is almost no oxygen, so they are effectively never found in freshwater (a couple biomedias claim to allow for them, but results are usually circumstantial/anecdotal at best).
-They are common in life rock in saltwater aquariums though and can play a major role in producing marine aquariums with no detectable nitrate.
+They are common in live rock in saltwater aquariums though and can play a significant role in producing marine aquariums with no detectable nitrate.

 Where Do They Come From?

 Nitrifying bacteria are actually all around us.
 They are literally in the air.
-If you start an aquarium with 100% brand new equipment and add bottled ammonia the bacteria will start growing.
-There is no need to add anything to seed them and in most cases adding bottled bacteria, ‘seeded’ (used) filter media, etc. will not have any significant impact on how well the tank cycles.
+If you start an aquarium with 100% brand new equipment and add bottled ammonia, the bacteria will start growing.
+There is no need to add anything to seed them and in most cases, adding bottled bacteria, ‘seeded’ (used) filter media, etc. will not have any significant impact on how well the tank cycles.

 Where Do They Live?

 I have also replaced the entire substrate all at once dozens of times with the exact same results, no re-cycle, mini-cycle, or anything else that indicated any significant amount of bacteria were in the substrate.
-This again supports the concept that if adequate filtration is provided effectively all the bacteria will be in the filter.
+This again supports the concept that if adequate filtration is provided, effectively all the bacteria will be in the filter.

 Surface area doesn’t equal bacteria.
 Bacteria need much more than surface area to survive, thrive, and establish colonies.
 Many people focus only on surface area, which is the most ample resource bacteria have, there is no reason at all to think this alone would be a determining factor to where they live.
 They will grow where their most limited resources are found.
 Those resources are oxygen and food, both provided by flow, which in any tank is highest in the filter.

-Cycling a Tank:
+Cycling a Tank

 Fishless cycling is generally the ideal method.
-With this no fish are present so there is no stress or risk of harming them in any way.
-Once you have your tank running you add bottled ammonia (no additives, colors, fragrances, etc.) in very small amounts.
-You need to give it a couple minutes to mix and then test your ammonia.
+With this, no fish are present so there is no stress or risk of harming them in any way.
+Once you have your tank running, you add bottled ammonia (no additives, colors, fragrances, etc.) in very small amounts.
+You need to give it a couple of minutes to mix and then test your ammonia.
 Track how much you add.
-Ideally you should use a syringe so that the measurements are very accurate (Lixit makes good ones, but eBay and other places are full of good options).
+Ideally, you should use a syringe so that the measurements are very accurate (Lixit makes good ones, but eBay and other places are full of good options).
 You want to bring the concentration up to 4ppm.
 Add up how much ammonia you added, this is the amount of ammonia you need to add every day, just be sure not to let the concentration in the tank go over 4ppm.
 It will go over 4ppm if you add it blindly before the bacteria start to develop, which will actually inhibit the growth of the bacteria.

-Raise the temp up to 88-90F or as high as your heater can get it.
+Raise the temperature up to 88-90F or as high as your heater can get it.
 This is a good time to realize how powerful your heater is.
 Imagine if it got stuck on with fish in the tank.
 This is why I suggest keeping the power of heaters to only about 2 watts per gallon.
 It is also good to keep the tank very well aerated.
 The nitrifying bacteria thrive in high oxygen, warm water.

-Done properly this entire process can take as little as 12-15 days, but don’t worry if it takes longer.
+Done properly, this entire process can take as little as 12-15 days, but don’t worry if it takes longer.

-Sources of Ammonia:
+Sources of Ammonia

-In larger tanks (about 75 gallons or above) it is possible to have what I call a silent cycle.
-This is when a small amount of fish is added and the amount of ammonia produced stays low enough to not cause any issues due the large volume of water diluting it.
+In larger tanks (about 75 gallons or above), it is possible to have what I call a silent cycle.
+This is when a small amount of fish is added and the amount of ammonia produced stays low enough to not cause any issues due to the large volume of water diluting it.
 For example, you may add two small peacock cichlids to a 75 and their bioload in that large of a tank won’t cause any issues.

 You still need to track ammonia and nitrite and watch the fish closely.
-If there are any signs of anything off at all do water changes, it isn’t worth risking the fish.
+If there are any signs of anything off at all, do water changes, it isn’t worth risking the fish.